-9 February 2023, Geneva, Switzerland / Hiroshima, Japan - The United Nations Institute for Training and Research (UNITAR), in partnership with Hiroshima Prefecture, will host a virtual conference “FinTech Ecosystem: Leveraging its impact in the economy and climate change”.
+9 February 2023, Geneva, Switzerland / Hiroshima, Japan - The United Nations Institute for Training and Research (UNITAR) will host a virtual conference “FinTech Ecosystem: Leveraging its impact in the economy and climate change”.

 The virtual conference will take place on 20 March 2023, from 9 a.m. to 1 p.m.
 Geneva time (CET; UTC+1), and will focus on three thematic areas: FinTech in Development Practice, FinTech and Cybersecurity, and FinTech and Ecology.

 The panellists will explore how to improve development practice and policy in these three thematic areas so that society can benefit from the connectedness offered by digitalization and FinTech.

 High-level panellists from academia, international organizations and governments, among others, will discuss ways in which FinTech can be harnessed by countries for their development and support the achievement of the SDGs.

 Confirmed speakers are from Deloitte, George Mason University, World Economic Forum, United Nations Environment Programme, Cambridge Centre for Alternative Finance, EthicHub, Griffith University, International Telecommunication Union, United Nations Economic Commission for Europe, University of Edinburgh Business School, and Microsoft.